fshowalter/franksbooklog.com/content/reviews/fast-forward-by-stephen-morris.md

 > I was listening to these tracks on a hi-fi in a tiny bedroom in a nice house on a suburban street in Macclesfield.
 The same way I listened to everything.
 Although this was very satisfying for nearly everything rock, psych, country, punk and prog, it was not the environment that the 12-inch extended dance mix was designed for.

+Music had moved out of the bedroom and into the dance club.
 As New Order's music began to reflect this, Morris noticed a shift in band's audience.

 > In the very early days our audience seemed to consist largely of Joy Division fans come to pay their respects.
 Generally, these adopted the look they thought typified Ian Curtis (this they assumed from photographs of Ian and Joy Division): short hair and grey raincoats.
 They didn’t smile much.
 They were mostly men.
 >